Josje92/homebridge-eufy-doorbell/README.md

 # Homebridge Eufy Doorbell

 I bought a Eufy Doorbell and had high hopes for the Homebridge plugin for it.
 After installing I saw it was quite buggy still.
 I tried reading up on the existing code, but my gut said to rewrite it.
-So this is my attemt at it!
+So this is my attempt at it!

 When I shared I was going to give this a shot, others suggested I'd put a Donate link on this repo.
 So, if you feel like it, buy me a cup of motivational coffee 😊☕️